ivpk/uapi/openapi/docs.md

    what data can be use for exchange outside if Resource and published this information for Client developers.

-4. Client developers discovers published datasets, registers client and requests access to data they need, specifying list of scopes that are required for the Client.
+4. Client developers discovers published datasets, registers client, and requests access to data they need, specifying list of scopes that are required for the Client.
 After registration, clients receive client id and client secret assigned by the Authorization server.